YouDevsYoupikmin/FNF-COMPILER/README.md

 Note : You need a performant computer for compiling | with a old computer like mine it's 30min of compiling but basically it's 5-15 minutes.

 ------------------------------------------------------------------------------------
+## Installation:
 You just need to open installer.bat or .sh for MAC and follow installation steps!

 After that, if you want to compile the game go to art/ and open the batch files.
-Or you can use a CMD command to enter command manually. (not in art folder,the default folder)
+Or you can use a CMD command to enter command manually. (not in art folder, the default folder)

 Step 1
 Open CMD Prompt ( WINDOWS + R ) and enter CMD